 Something more than inspection and rinsing is necessary when cleaning/decontaminating:

-There are various treatment options (Excel) available, but hot water has several advantages: its effectiveness is clear against most organisms, it is non-toxic, and there is no waste.
+There are various treatment options (xls) available, but hot water has several advantages: its effectiveness is clear against most organisms, it is non-toxic, and there is no waste.
 However, the water should be 140ºF, which is hotter than most tap water systems.
 Water at 120ºF may be used if 140ºF water is not available but a longer contact time is required.
 Portable propane-fired on-demand hot water systems may be useful in some applications.

 All procedures for minimizing the spread of invasive species apply to marine as well as freshwater systems.
 Currently, there are no "Extreme Concern" marine areas.

 Please use particular caution when contacting substrate in tunicate areas.
 For example, be sure your anchor is well-rinsed.
 More information about tunicates, including location maps, can be found at the Invasive Tunicates website at WDFW.

 Standard Operating Procedure

 to Minimize the Spread of Invasive Species (PDF) - These

 are procedures for field work in areas of both "moderate concern"